Memphis Depay: Musical career

-Keep waiting for a blessing but forget to pray, ah yeahThe point I'm making here is that young people wish for all sorts of things, but often forget to pray for them.
-Purely material success is often very empty.
-I know millionaires who are deeply unhappy, while the outside world thinks they're successful and everything’s just perfect for them.
-I’ve learned that appearances can be deceptive.
-Being special in your own way: that’s true success."
+Keep waiting for a blessing but forget to pray, ah yeahYounger individuals frequently seek material goals rather than spiritual ones, though financial wealth does not guarantee personal satisfaction.
+Public perception of success based on outer appearances can be inaccurate, and individual self-fulfillment represents a distinct form of achievement.

 On 27 November 2020, he released his debut album Heavy Stepper.
 A 9 track EP including "2 Corinthians 5:7" and "Blessing" released as singles shortly before, and new tracks "Heavy Stepper", "Body Like You (feat.
 Zah Santori)", "From Ghana (feat.
 Rass King & Bisa Kdei)", "4AM Palm Flow", "Big Fish", the highly anticipated "For A Week" and "D.B.A (feat.
 Yasmin Lauryn)".

-In 2021, he appeared on 101Barz performing two freestyles.
+In 2021, he appeared on 101 Barz performing two freestyles.
 In 2022, he became more active, collaborating with SFB and Quincy Promes in the track "TAT TAT", which was released in November 2022.
 In January 2023, he collaborated with Bisa Kdei on an afro-beat track "Drinks on Me".
 This followed two more releases so far in 2023 including "Asem Beba" in February and "Leven Als Een Prof", translating to 'life as a professional', in April.
 In July 2023, Memphis released his third release of the year with the track "These Days", another multi-lingual track which switches between the Dutch and English language.
 In October 2023, Memphis released "Baby Don't Play", an all English afro-beat track in a style which is inspired by his Ghanaian roots.

 Memphis has a lot of unreleased music which can be found on YouTube, clipped from Instagram stories or live streams between 2018 and 2022.
 Memphis claims he plans to release when it is the "right time".